-The sky was clear blue as we followed the highway south, contrasting with the slate grey, snow white, and evergreen colours of the mountains that had us craning our necks to see them through the truck windows.
+The sky was clear blue as we followed the highway south, contrasting with the slate grey, snow-white, and evergreen colors of the mountains that had us craning our necks to see them through the truck windows.

 Athabasca Falls is another popular tourist destination, crowded with tour buses in the summer, but virtually abandoned in March.
 Here we found more ice than other places we’d hiked, because of the spray from the waterfall.
 The steps and walkways were icy, particularly the stairs which were no longer stairs but instead a slide.